It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 on demand (in which case this limit is caused by the strain that gathering it places on their body).

-.
+once used depends on the story.
 It could simply require rest or eating, or it could require more exotic means, such as Intimate Healing

 or feeding on the Life Energy